 Logo of Omnisend featuring a stylized 'i' icon and the brand name in lowercase letters.

 Omnisend just dropped SMS pricing to $0.007, and their migration team moves your automations, templates and contacts in five days, free.
 That means you could be saving up to 35% in less than a week.
+We’re glad to have them supporting the show and the community we’re building around it.
 Use the code OpenChannels and get 30% off your first 3 months of any paid plan.

 Creating bridges isn’t just about technical compatibility or philosophical alignment; it’s about acknowledging that not all breakthroughs come from slow, incremental changes to existing protocols.
 Sometimes, new ideas are so fundamentally different that gradual adaptation isn’t feasible.
 This is why bridges become essential: they make it possible for islands of innovation to start interacting before any grand standard arises (if one ever does).